How can you help Providence Catholic?

 Check – Mail your check to PCHS c/o Advancement Office, 1800 W. Lincoln Highway, New Lenox, IL 60451

-Stock Donation – For gifts of stock, please note our broker has changed.
+Stock Donation -For gifts of stock, please note our account number has changed effective December 2018.

 We ask that you contact our offices in advance and let us know the date of your gift, the name(s) of the securities, the number of shares being transferred, and how you would like your gift to be used.
 Notify Ed Barrett, Director of Advancement, by letter, email or phone (815) 717-3164 of your intention so that we can ensure that transaction is properly completed.

 Provide your Transfer Agent (Broker) with the following information:

 ||Stofan, Agazzi & Co., Inc. (Attn: Irene Celander)